mnr/writing-wip/dimensions_living_book/remotemonitor.md

 "Perfect," I reply.
 "We've been having some problems with Facetime and I was hoping someone from Microsoft would be available to help."

-You may know Facetime is an Apple product--not Microsoft.
+You may know Facetime is an Apple product&mdash;not Microsoft.
 I am deliberately misleading Thomas, but this mismatch doesn't seem to be a concern.

 "That is good," replies Thomas.
 "Are you sitting in front of the computer?"